-23. Rodeo secretary must post entries for all performances in all events, position and livestock draw, judges books, order of program, ground rules and judges check sheet for contestants to view before and during rodeo.
-24. If late entries are taken in the timed events (CR, SW, TR, CGBKR) they will be placed at the top of the list and the CBR entries will be added at the bottom.
-No entries can be taken once any livestock is drawn.

-25. If contestant arrives at rodeo and due to CES error is not entered in the rodeo, the following steps are to be followed:

-A. Must show secretary valid CES confirmation number.

-B. Contestant will be entered in rodeo as last contestant in his or her event.

-C. If applicable, stock will be drawn only for the contestant not entered.
-There will be no redrawing of positions or stock for contestants already entered.
+- 23. Rodeo secretary must post entries for all performances in all events, position and livestock draw, judges books, order of program, ground rules and judges check sheet for contestants to view before and during rodeo. - 24.
+If late entries are taken in the timed events (CR, SW, TR, CGBKR) they will be placed at the top of the list and the CBR entries will be added at the bottom.
+No entries can be taken once any livestock is drawn. - 25.
+If contestant arrives at rodeo and due to CES error is not entered in the rodeo, the following steps are to be followed: - A. Must show secretary valid CES confirmation number. - B. Contestant will be entered in rodeo as last contestant in his or her event. - C. If applicable, stock will be drawn only for the contestant not entered.
+There will be no redrawing of positions or stock for contestants already entered. - D. If contestant wins money, all money will be sent and held at the IPRA office until complete entry verification is confirmed.